Thought bubbles emanate from a woman's head with depictions of the side effects from her surgery.

 4 Things I Wish I Knew Before My Radical Cystectomy

 He was shocked at my readiness to evict my organs, especially my reproductive organs, and surprised at my familiarity with ostomies.
-I had suffered, in virtual silence, for over 2 years and I just wanted the cancer to get out of my body!
+I had suffered, in virtual silence, for over two years and I just wanted the cancer to get out of my body!
 I wanted to return to a sense of normality and live a life where I was not in constant, excruciating pain and discomfort.

 Despite being so ready to move forward with his plan of action, there were things I didn't even know to ask and things that he probably didn't even know to share.

-1. The severity of the pain post-surgery
+1. The severity of post-surgery pain

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 2. Your stoma will have a mind of its own

 The first day, she changed everything with instructive dialogue as I watched.
 The next day when she came, I wanted to see if I could do it on my own.
 She talked me through everything, and as I was taking the washcloth off of my stoma, it sprouted urine out as if I was walking past a barrel of clams at a fresh seaside market or something!
 I screamed and slammed the washcloth into my belly to cover my stoma.
-We laughed and I apologized for screaming.
+We laughed, and I apologized for screaming.
 I just had not expected that!

 Four years later, I can predict it all a bit better.
 My stoma is still unpredictable.
 I have to really pay attention when I'm changing my appliance so that I don't end up spraying everything with urine.